bmkramer/scihub_netherlands/README.md

     I'm sure there is a more elegant solution!

-  - For some DOis, results obstained through this script are empty while Dissemin API does return results - so will need a closer look at the Dissemin API output parameters.
+  - For some DOis, results obtained through this script are empty while Dissemin API does return results - so will need a closer look at the Dissemin API output parameters.

 ##The script
 [DOI_queries_Dissemin_API.R](https://github.com/bmkramer/scihub_netherlands/blob/Dissemin_API_R/DOI_queries_Dissemin_API.R)